marktheknife/sunpower-web-monitor/docs/Installation_Old_Firmware.md

 - It was originally intended for installer use.
 SunPower has since disabled the built-in *PVS Management App*, a web-based commissioning interface that allowed installers to provision systems.
   Today, those tasks require the *SunPower Pro Connect* smartphone app for authorized installers.
 - Thankfully, the **LAN1 API** remains functional.
 - The Dashboard webpage queries this API using IP address `172.27.153.1` on LAN1.
-This is a private network address, isolated from the customer’s home network.
+This address is to a private server (hosted by the PVS) that has its own DNS.
+All of which must be isolated from your home's local network.
 Hence the need for a direct Ethernet connection.

 > 🔗 **Notes:** <br>
 > The URL `www.sunpowerconsole.com` has been disabled by SunPower.
 It was an alias for the PVS’s internal nameserver at `172.27.153.1`.